hiro-iseri/fmpict/doc/user_guide.md

 ![basic_rule](image/en/comment.png)

-When fmpict retrieves the above figure, fmpit ignores "#memo" and "sample for sample"
+When FMPict retrieves the above figure, fmpit ignores "#memo" and "sample for sample"

 ### Hierarchy of test conditions and values

 Test conditions and values ​​can have a hierarchical structure.

-* If the value node is hierarchical, fmpict only use leaf node.
+* If the value node is hierarchical, FMPict only use leaf node.
-* If test condition node is hierarchical, fmpict only use test conditions node that all descendants are value node.
+* If test condition node is hierarchical, FMPict only use test conditions node that all descendants are value node.

 Example:

 ![layered](image/en/test_struct.png)

-If FMPict retrieves the above Freemind file, fmpict uses TC2, TC3, value1, value3, value4.
-And fmpict ignores TC1 and value2.
+If FMPict retrieves the above Freemind file, FMPict uses TC2, TC3, value1, value3, value4.
+And FMPict ignores TC1 and value2.

 ### Link Prefix